braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 You can seamlessly blend Content Cards into an existing feed, allowing data from multiple feeds to load simultaneously.
 This creates a cohesive, harmonious experience with Braze Content Cards and existing feed content.

 The example to the right shows a `UICollectionView` with a hybrid list of items that are populated via local data and Content Cards powered by Braze.
 With this, Content Cards can be indistinguishable alongside existing content.
-Please visit our [repo](https://github.com/braze-inc/braze-growth-shares-ios-demo-app) to see examples of how to handle different types of Content Cards in the same feed.

 #### Dashboard Configuration

 This Content Card is delivered by an API triggered campaign with API triggered key-value pairs.
 This is ideal for campaigns where the card's values depend on external factors to determine what content to display to the user.
 Note that `class_type` should be known at set-up time, as seen here with the value of `class_type` set to `home_tile`, a variable that must remain consistent.

 ![Supplementary Content PNG][2]{: style="max-width:60%;"}

-#### Backend Explanation

-Because this use case includes data from different sources, data must be harmoniously fetched to display on screen without disrupting the user experience.
-This can be achieved through the use of [`OperationQueues`](https://developer.apple.com/documentation/foundation/operationqueue), where each operation is its own queue, one for loading local data and one for loading Content Cards.
-This used alongside a barrier block will ensure the call back is initiated after both operations are completed.

-Requesting Content Cards requires you to wait for the notification callback from the SDK.
-A semaphore could be used to handle this, waiting until the SDK posts the callback to update the barrier block.
-Note that custom objects will be returned and not Content Cards.
-The local data and the Content Card payload data are returned in the same array to be populated on-screen.

 ##### Ready to log analytics?
 Visit the [following section](#logging-impressions-clicks-and-dismissals) to get a better understanding of how the flow of data should look.